-One of the reasons why Epic Systems has become the technology leader in healthcare organizations is that they have built an integrated platform for almost all areas of care.
+One of the reasons why Epic Systems has become a technology leader in healthcare organizations is that they have built an integrated platform for almost all areas of care.
 When Epic sees the need to advance technology in a new specialty, let’s say Eye Care for example- they take the time to develop what they call “modules”, built on the same platform and data structure as all of their other products.
 Here is a breakdown of the major modules that Epic has released, along with the clinical areas where they are used:

 ASAP ER Module

 ASAP is the Epic module that deals with managing ER visits.
 It has a component that tracks which rooms are occupied, displaying room and bed status on monitors that are mounted on the walls near the nursing stations.

 EpicCare Ambulatory is one of the main and largest components of the Epic platform.
 Primary Care and Specialty clinicians use the Ambulatory Module to document visits, place orders, send prescriptions, perform in-office procedures, review results, and send communications to patients.

 Epic Beacon Oncology

 Beacon Oncology is the chemotherapy module in the Epic system.
 It is built around treatment plans for patients who are undergoing cancer treatment.
 Whereas most patient visits are either Outpatient or Inpatient, these visits are considered Series Visit Types, which span a longer amount of time.